Workflow Options in Back-Office Automation

 Rules-Based Workflow

 • Definition: In a rules-based workflow, predefined rules and conditions dictate how tasks or processes should be executed.
-They are typically established in advance based on specific criteria, such as type of task, user responsibility, or status of process.
+They are typically established in advance based on specific criteria, such as the type of task, user responsibility, or status of the process.

 • Automation: Rules-based workflows are often highly automated, with tasks being automatically routed, escalated, or completed based on predefined conditions.
 For example, an invoice approval process may automatically route invoices above a certain amount to a higher-level manager for approval.

 • Predictability: Rules-based workflows provide predictability and consistency in handling tasks, as they follow predefined rules and guidelines.
 This improves efficiency and reduces errors by ensuring consistency in task completion.
-This can also help reduce the risk of fraud from a rouge user(s) routing a payment outside of the process parameters.
+This can also help reduce the risk of fraud from a rogue user(s) routing a payment outside of the process parameters.

 • Examples: Payment approval processes, request handling, and compliance workflows with specific rules and regulations.